mnalli/panson/README.md

 Panson is an interactive sonification framework based on sc3nb.

-Here it is also presented a facial expression sonification app based on OpenFace 2.0 and panson.
+We also present a facial expression sonification Jupyeter Notebook based on OpenFace 2.0 and Panson.

 ## Installation